-Only 13 percent of participants reported routinely using sunscreen, while 87 percent reported their sunscreen use as “sporadic” or “sometimes.”
+Only 13 percent of participants reported routinely using sunscreen, while 87 percent said their sunscreen use as “sporadic” or “sometimes.”

 Researchers also found that participants had lower access to sun protection— including hats, sunscreen, sunglasses, and shade structures— than the team anticipated.
 However, when participants had access to sun protection, they were more likely to use it.
 Additionally, participants who worked over six hours in the bright sun reported they had lower availability to sun protection.

-“The study does point out that certainly they’re not using sun protection to the degree we would all like because we know, based on previous historical data, that veterans who have particularly served in very sunny places have higher risks for melanoma later in life,” Powers said.
+“The study does point out that certainly, they’re not using sun protection to the degree we would all like because we know, based on previous historical data, that veterans who have particularly served in very sunny places have higher risks for melanoma later in life.”

 Applying sunscreen while on duty has challenges, researchers noted.

-“I think there’s probably a lot of complicated factors in terms of how to actually put [sun protection] into practice in a very hot environment,” Powers said.
+“I think there’s probably a lot of complicated factors in terms of how to actually put [sun protection] into practice in a very hot environment.”

 According to a 2011 study published in Cancer Epidemiology, Biomarkers & Prevention, melanoma incidence had the most rapid increase (40 percent) among younger white men in the military, compared to the general population.

-“Going from a less equatorial altitude to a much more equatorial altitude quickly over a couple days doesn’t allow your body to habituate to the stress and that’s the kind of quick, abrupt shift we associate more with melanoma than with other skin cancer,” Powers said.
+“Going from a less equatorial altitude to a much more equatorial altitude quickly over a couple of days doesn’t allow your body to habituate to the stress and that’s the kind of quick, abrupt shift we associate more with melanoma than with other skin cancer,”